Rebecca Knox Public Interest Law Summer Fellowship

 The Rebecca Knox Public Interest Law Summer Fellowship awards may range from $1,000 to $2,000 each, but will be determined annually based on the number of funds raised during the annual Public Interest Law Society Auction and the number of eligible applications.

 Additional Information and Assistance in Finding a Summer Placement

-For resource materials for finding a summer placement, and counseling regarding this and other public interest law opportunities, please visit Sharon Booth in the Public Interest Law Center, located in the Career Development Office.
+For assistance in finding a summer placement, and counseling regarding this and other public interest law opportunities, please visit the Public Interest Law Center.

 Rebecca Knox graduated from NSU Law in May of 2004.
 While at NSU she was president of The Public Interest Law Society.
 She also performed over 780 hours of pro bono service at Coast to Coast Legal Aid of South Florida, where she later became an attorney representing victims of domestic violence.
 Rebecca passed away on August 20, 2006.
 This fellowship is supported by donations in her memory.

 For an application, visit our Resources page.